A Complete Overview of College Enrollment Deposits

 What Is an Enrollment Deposit?

-When colleges send you an admission letter, you pay an enrollment deposit to hold your spot.
+When colleges send you an offer of admission, you pay an enrollment deposit to hold your spot.
 This deposit goes toward your tuition for the first year.
+Depending on the school, you may also need to pay a housing deposit to reserve on-campus housing.

-But can you submit enrollment deposits to multiple schools if you're having a hard time deciding?
-While you may be able to do this, you should avoid making double deposits — when you claim a spot at a college, another student loses out on that spot.
+But can you submit enrollment deposits to multiple schools if you’re having a hard time deciding?
+While you may be able to do this, you should avoid making double deposits — in addition to costing you extra money, by claiming a spot at multiple colleges, students on waiting lists may miss out on a chance to get into their dream school.

 How Do I Submit My Deposit?